Tanny1810/voter-project/README.md

 # voter-project
-A C/C++ based command line code which allows the voter to cast votes
+A C/C++ based command line code which allows the voter to cast vote